Who we are

 Monthly Board Meetings and Public Hearings

 DC PCSB holds meetings and hearings every month that are open to the public.
 Visit the Public/Board Meetings page for upcoming and previous meeting agendas, minutes and meeting materials here.
-To receive a monthly update on DC PCSB and DC public charter schools, sign to receive updates here.
+To receive a monthly update on DC PCSB and DC public charter schools, sign up to receive updates here.

 View available job opportunities at DC PCSB and at public charter schools here.